pleunipennings/SharedDataBioinformatics/README.md

 #In this project the students in the bioinformatics class are going to collaborate on code and research.

-# hi, how is everyone - Hasan
+# hi, how is everyone - Hsn